-2. Bagwell Speed Limit
+- 1. Bagwell Speed Limit - a.
+Speeding is prohibited in the bagwell.

-Speeding is prohibited.
 All traffic regulations must be observed, including authorized bagwell speed limits.
-Driving speed shall not exceed five (5) mph unless otherwise posted.
-Five (5) mph is generally considered to be walking speed, as well as a speed that will permit carts to be brought to a stop in a safe manner.
-Drivers must slow down on wet and/or slippery floors and ramps.
-Speed must be reduced to a safe level when negotiating turns.
+Driving speed shall not exceed five (5) MPH unless otherwise posted.
+Five (5) MPH is generally considered to be walking speed, as well as a speed that will permit carts to be brought to a stop in a safe manner.
+Drivers must slow down on web and/or slippery floors and ramps.
+Speed must be reduced to a safe level when negotiating turns. - 2.
+Business purpose only Operations within the bagwell that are not directly associated or necessary for business purposes are prohibited.
+Dropping off or picking up employees or coworkers to catch a bus, take lunch/break, etc., is prohibited. - 3.
+Operation of combustion engine-driven vehicles in the bagwell shall be limited to transit operations only.
+No vehicle shall be left parked or stopped (except to observe stop signage or to yield to other vehicles/pedestrians) with the engine running.